SettiDevi/Excel-Data-Jobs-Dashboard/README.md

 AI/ML Jobs:
 Job Titles: Chief AI Officer (CAIO), VP of AI and Data Science.

-These are some of the examples of job openings which are useful find the jobs easily based on names and whatever experience you have.There are so many job openings also there for another roles also.this is a sample case to find find job easily by using the filter experience level. let me show you a simple pie chart which is able to give you more insights in briely.
+These are some of the examples of job openings which are useful find the jobs easily based on names and whatever experience you have.There are so many job openings also there for another roles like in the domain of  cloud computing,Deep Learning etc.this is a sample case to find find job easily by using the filter experience level. let me show you a simple pie chart which is able to give you more insights in briely.

 ![image](https://github.com/user-attachments/assets/3c39dd02-4844-46b8-8835-1cbf84fb246d)